 Organizations that do not incorporate accessibility best practices within their websites, documents, and other digital media—whether knowingly or unknowingly—exclude people with disabilities from independently using that organization’s products and services.
 It follows that owners of digital content such as websites, software, mobile apps, or documents may want to consider evaluating their materials and products and weigh the risks of potential litigation.

 Covering the items in this digital accessibility checklist above can be a great start.

-This article was originally published in the July 2016 issue of Mealey’s™ Litigation Report: Cyber Tech & E-Commerce as “Digital Accessibility And Unlawful Discrimination Checklist: Common Pitfalls That Expose Website Owners To ADA Equal Access Litigation” and has been reproduced here with some modifications.
-Mealey’s is a subscription-based information provider and a division of LexisNexis. ©2016 Vivian Cullipher.
-Responses welcome.
+Editor’s Acknowledgements: A previous version of this article was originally published in the July 2016 issue of Mealey’s™ Litigation Report: Cyber Tech & E-Commerce as “Digital Accessibility And Unlawful Discrimination Checklist: Common Pitfalls That Expose Website Owners To ADA Equal Access Litigation” and has been updated here with some modifications.
+Contributions made by Vivian Cullipher and Soheil Varamini.
+Mealey’s is a subscription-based information provider and a division of LexisNexis. ©2016

 Need Help?
 Contact Us to Make Sure Your Websites and Applications Comply with Accessibility Standards

 Accessible design empowers users with disabilities to independently navigate, browse, use, and otherwise interact with your digital content.
 Microassist can work with you to develop new website and apps, remediate your current online content, and make sure all related files (documents, PDFs, multimedia) are also accessible.